 Listening - a skill, not a gift!

-Listening is very often your biggest problem.
+Often Listening can be your biggest problem.
 I know it because almost all my IELTS-taking friends had trouble there.
 Your Listening ability in many cases is not developed enough.
 But the good news is that Listening is a skill, not a gift, which means anyone can learn how to listen and understand (almost :)) every word.
 My friends and I came up with this technique that worked for us.

 What usually happens: